RyanStan/ConiferOS/README.md

 - Making the heap allocation algorithm more efficient.
 Right now, it's a fragmented mess.
 - I'd like to implement an ext filesystem.
 - It would be neat to run the OS on bare-metal.
 I'd have to find an old machine and disk drive.
+- The Kernel land code currently disables interrupts whenever it executes, because there aren't any safety mechanisms in place to support interleaving.
+I would like to add some support for concurrency controls for kernel land code.